dragman/autogigification/README.md

 If there is a setlist in the last 7 days it will just create a playlist matching that setlist, ignoring songs that aren't by the artist (intro music etc).

 If there isn't a recent setlist, it will create a playlist by calculating an exponentially weighted frequency list over the last 20 setlists.
+Plus some other features.